eiab30p/OracleConnection/SQLAlchemy_example/README.md

                    **current_app.extensions['migrate'].configure_args)
 ```

-## SQLALchemy Sequence Notes Edited: 6/12/2018
+## SQLAlchemy Sequence Notes Edited: 6/12/2018

-To have auto increamence, WITH ORACLE ONLY, you will need to use Sequence.
-SqlAlchemy does not know how to create sequences on it's own aparently.
+To have auto increments, WITH ORACLE ONLY, you will need to use Sequence.
+SqlAlchemy does not know how to create sequences on it's own apparently.
 Therefore we have to change the upgrade code in the migration folder.

 Below is an example sequence.
 You'll go to your migration folder, then to a version#.py file and under the upgrades function you will need to have line like below. (id is the name of the sequence)